NameerAhmed/Saturn/README.txt

-Find the average of a list of numbers
+Find the average of a list of numbers from user input